 Beyond FMLA, many states and cities are now adopting paid leave policies.
 Your local jurisdiction may require paying employees on leave which can be financially challenging for employers.
 Benefits vary by state, so check local policies to ensure compliance.

 We try to educate readers as much as possible, but every company situation is unique.
 State and local laws differ, and the nuances can be hard to decipher.
-If staying abreast of changing legislation is stressing you out, consider partnering with MidwestHR.
+If staying abreast of changing legislation is stressing you out, consider partnering with Chicago PEO MidwestHR.
 As a leading certified professional employer organization (CPEO) in Illinois, we help our clients interpret any laws affecting their business.
-By outsourcing all or part of your HR with us, you can stay focused on growing your business.
+By outsourcing your HR with us, you can stay focused on growing your business.
 Give us a call at 630-836-3000 to learn how we can help.